marcela-celani/marcela-celani/README.md

 - ❣️ I love design, art, games, planning, organizing and time management subjects

-    * Fun fact: you may find me streaming or playing Pokémon Unite online with my friends on a friday night!
+    * Fun fact: you may find me playing Pokémon Unite live on stream with my friends on a friday night!

 ## My stack: